Safety Net Director

 Erica Olsen is a Deputy Director of the Safety Net Project at the National Network to End Domestic Violence (NNEDV).
-Since joining NNEDV in 2007, Erica has advocated on behalf of survivors of intimate partner violence by educating and advocating victim service providers, policy makers, and technology companies on issues of technology abuse, privacy, and victim safety.
-She has provided more than 185 trainings to over 10,000 technologists, attorneys, law enforcement, victim advocates, and other practitioners in the United States and internationally.
+Since joining NNEDV in 2007, Erica has advocated on behalf of survivors of gender-based violence by educating and advocating victim service providers, policymakers, and technology companies on issues of technology abuse, privacy, and victim safety.
+She has provided more than 185 trainings to over 10,000 technologists, attorneys, law enforcement officials, victim advocates, and other practitioners in the United States and internationally.

 Through the Safety Net Project, Erica works with private industry, state, and federal agencies and international groups to improve safety and privacy for victims in this digital age.
 She has contributed to Congressional testimony, administrative regulatory comments, and participates on committees that address privacy, technology, and safety.
 She regularly provides consultation and feedback to leading technology companies on the potential impact of technology design, reporting procedures, and user interface on survivors of abuse.
 She also provides technical assistance on technology safety to professionals working with survivors.

 Erica’s prior work at the NYS Coalition Against Domestic Violence included writing curriculum and training statewide on a project focusing on the intersection of domestic violence and disabilities.
 Erica has a Masters in Social Work from SUNY Albany and a Certificate in Non-Profit Management from the Center for Women in Civil Society.